STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models

-Slow-thinking has emerged as the dominant paradigm in modern large language models by enabling extended reasoning through iterative refinement \cite{wang2025can,luo2025time}.
-Frontier models including OpenAI GPT-5 \cite{leon2025gpt}, DeepSeek-R1 \cite{guo2025deepseek}, Google Gemini 2.5 \cite{comanici2025gemini}, Kimi K2 \cite{team2025kimi}, and Qwen3 \cite{yang2025qwen3} all leverage reinforcement learning as a key component of their reasoning capabilities.
-Training efficiency has been revolutionized by algorithms like GRPO \cite{shao2024deepseekmath}, which eliminates the critic model to reduce memory usage, and its successor DAPO \cite{yu2025dapo}, which further cuts down training steps.
-The RLVR paradigm \cite{lambert2024tulu} enables scalable training by using automated verification, removing the need for expensive human annotation.
-A significant trend is the shift to process-level supervision, which has proven superior to rewards that only consider the final answer.
-For example, PRMs \cite{lightman2023let} use step-wise feedback to achieve 78.2\% on the MATH benchmark, while recent innovations like ThinkPRM \cite{khalifa2025process} and PAVs \cite{setlur2024rewarding} improve data efficiency and progress measurement.
-Further gains have been achieved through advanced curriculum strategies that provide theoretical guarantees or use bandit-based selection \cite{parashar2025curriculum, chen2025self}, and through test-time compute scaling, which allows smaller models to outperform much larger ones \cite{snell2024scaling}.
-While these advances excel in mathematical and coding domains, they have not been systematically adapted to structured table reasoning.
-STaR is the first to introduce difficulty-aware RL training mechanisms specifically designed for table reasoning, with explicit trajectory\hyp{}level optimization that enables diverse yet high-quality reasoning chains over structured tabular data.
+Enhancing the reasoning capabilities of LLMs become a central research focus.
+Slow-thinking emerges as a leading paradigm that enables explicit multi-step reasoning through extended thinking processes \cite{cheng2025can,luo2025time}.
+Frontier models such as OpenAI GPT-5 \cite{leon2025gpt}, DeepSeek-R1 \cite{guo2025deepseek}, Google Gemini 2.5 \cite{comanici2025gemini}, Kimi K2 \cite{team2025kimi}, and Qwen3 \cite{yang2025qwen3} often incorporate reinforcement-learning-based post-training to enhance reasoning performance.
+Training efficiency is improved by algorithms like GRPO \cite{shao2024deepseekmath}, which eliminates the critic model to reduce memory usage, and its successor DAPO \cite{yu2025dapo}, which further cuts down training steps.
+The RLVR approach \cite{lambert2024tulu} enables scalable training by using automated verification, removing the need for expensive human annotation.
+A notable trend is the shift to process-level supervision, which is often more effective than rewards that consider the final answer.
+For example, PRMs \cite{lightman2023let} use step-wise feedback, while recent innovations like ThinkPRM \cite{khalifa2025process} and PAVs \cite{setlur2024rewarding} improve data efficiency and progress measurement.
+Further gains are achieved through advanced curriculum strategies that provide theoretical guarantees or use bandit-based selection \cite{parashar2025curriculum, chen2025self}, and through test-time compute scaling, which allows smaller models to outperform much larger ones \cite{snell2024scaling}.
+Despite their success in mathematical and coding domains, these advances are not systematically adapted to table reasoning.
+STaR bridges this gap by extending slow-thinking mechanisms to the tabular domain, enabling explicit multi-step reasoning over structured data.